Care Recommendation for cats

 - Pet owner resources

-- Proheart: Proheart is the injectable preventative available for pets under the age of seven and for those that have not had previous allergic reactions or issues with vaccinations or other medications.
+- Proheart: Proheart is the injectable preventative available for pets over 12 months old and for those that have not had previous allergic reactions or issues with vaccinations or other medications.
+This injection lasts for 6 months.

-- Flea/Tick Prevention: Fleas are a common pest for indoor/outdoor cats as well as dogs.
+Fleas are a common pest for indoor/outdoor cats as well as dogs.
 They have been known to jump up to 350 times their body length making it very easy for them to travel from one pet to another.
 Once contracted fleas can be very difficult to get rid of as their life cycle is not only on your pet but in their environment as well.
+It is recommended to use a flea treatment such as Vectra or Nexgard once a month for up to 3 months to kill the fleas and stop the life cycle from reoccurring in the pet’s environment.

 - Hepatitis: affects the liver

-- Leptospirosis: bacterial disease that attacks the kidneys as well as other organs
+- Leptospirosis: bacterial disease that attacks the kidneys as well as other organs.
+It is found near swamps and lakes or any other location that a raccoon or other rodents may have urinated.

 - Parvo: affects the intestines- this virus is very contagious to unprotected pets and can live in the area for months- the virus can be transmitted by our shoes and other articles.
 The main symptoms are depression, bloody diarrhea, and vomiting

-- Bordetella: canine bronchitis- very contagious to other dogs and cough can laugh up to 6 weeks
+- Bordetella: canine bronchitis- very contagious to other dogs and cough can last up to 6 weeks.

-- Lymes: Causes lameness and fever, and is the most common tick born disease.
+- Lyme: This is transmitted by the deer tick.
+Lyme disease causes lameness and fever, and is the most common tick born disease.
 It is very treatable with antibiotics.
-Preventing tick attachment is one of the best ways to prevent limes disease.
+Preventing tick attachment is one of the best ways to prevent this disease.